edonadei/edonadei/README.md

 I'm a big fan of big automated and self-healing infrastructures, and injecting chaos into it.
 I also love to build web products with it, because it's always more convenient to look at when you have a great interface attached to it.

-### Where i work

-Currently working at SAP, on improving an internal CI/CD product formalizing the builds for more that 13 000 developers

 ### My stack